AllenCell/benchmarking_representations/subpackages/image_preprocessing/README.md

 > [!NOTE]
 > Ensure to download all the data in the same folder where the repo was cloned!

-2. Once data is downloaded, run preprocessing scripts to create the final image/pointcloud/SDF datasets (this step is not necessary for the cellPACK dataset).
-For image preprocessing used for punctate structures, install [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and update the data paths in
+2. For image preprocessing used for punctate structures, update the data paths in:

 ```
 └── data